NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 ## How is consensus reached?

 No matter what, Bitcoin is one of ancestors of the blockchain.
-Even though the consensus is inefficient, it is a solution to distributed system issues.
+Even though the consensus reaching speed is inefficient, it is a solution to distributed system issues.

 Satoshi Nakamoto's Bitcoin is a feasible solution to the "Byzantine generals problem".